vegancat/next-pwa/README.md

 });
 ```

-After running `next build`, this will generate two files in your `public`: `workbox-*.js` and `sw.js`, which will automatically be served statically.
+After running `next build`, this will generate two files in your `public` directory: `workbox-*.js` and `sw.js`, which will automatically be served statically.

-If you are using Next.js version 9 or newer, then skip the options below and move on to Step 2.
+If you are using Next.js version 9 or newer, then skip the options below and move onto Step 2.

-If you are using Next.js older than version 9, you'll need to pick an option below before continuing to Step 2.
+Otherwise, you'll need to pick one of the two options below before continuing to Step 2.

-### Option 1: Host Static Files
+### Option 1: Hosting static files

 Copy files to your static file hosting server, so that they are accessible from the following paths: `https://yourdomain.com/sw.js` and `https://yourdomain.com/workbox-*.js`.

-One example is using Firebase hosting service to host those files statically.
-You can automate the copy step using scripts in your deployment workflow.
+An example is using Firebase hosting service to host those files statically.
+You can automate the copying step with scripts in your deployment workflow.

 > For security reasons, you must host these files directly from your domain.
 If the content is delivered using a redirect, the browser will refuse to run the Service Worker.

-### Option 2: Use Custom Server
+### Option 2: Using a custom server

-When an HTTP request is received, test if those files are requested, then return those static files.
+When an HTTP request is received, check if those files are requested, then return them.

 Example `server.js`